bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_Create_IstallationSource1.png
    :scale: 80%

-5. Disk offering - Available if ISO is selected as a source.
+5. **Disk offering** - Available if ISO is selected as a source.
 Open a modal window where available disk offerings are listed by clicking "SELECT" in the disk offering section.
-This list is managed by an Administrator.
-In the list you will see parameters for each disk offering option.
-Select an option in the list and click "SELECT" below to assign the selected option to the VM.
+The list of available options is managed by an Administrator.

+For each disk offering you will see a range of parameters.
+The following parameters are shown by default:

+- Read rate (MB/s);
+- Write rate (MB/s);
+- Read rate (IO/s);
+- Write rate (IO/s).

+More parameters can be added via the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md>`_ by an Administrator.

+Select a disk offering in the list and click "SELECT".

 .. figure:: _static/VMs_Create_DO.png
    :scale: 80%